WeichenStars/WeichenStars.github.io/_pages/research.md

 This work is in progress.

-## "Slitlet-Stepping": a novel model to perform multi-object and spatially-resolved spectroscopic observations with JWST
+## "Slitlet-Stepping": a novel mode to perform multi-object and spatially-resolved spectroscopic observations with JWST

 TBW